-Your dentist wasn’t lying when she told you that taking care of your teeth is important.
-Believe it or not, having good oral health is associated with better overall heath, which is, of course, associated with reduced spending on healthcare and a better quality of life.
+Your dentist wasn’t lying when they told you that taking care of your teeth is important.
+Believe it or not, having good oral health is associated with better overall health.
+That means you don’t have to spend as much on healthcare, and you can have a better quality of life.

 Your mouth is full of bacteria, both good and bad.
-A tooth’s surface area means it acts as a perfect breeding ground for the bad kind of bacteria and the production of plaque.
-Plaque accumulation is the first step towards tooth decay if left untreated.
+A tooth’s surface area acts as a perfect breeding ground for the bad kind of bacteria and plaque production.
+Plaque accumulation is the first step toward tooth decay if left untreated.

-Therefore, everyone needs to maintain a proper oral health regimen – and a crucial part of that regimen is strengthening your teeth.
-Your Grande Prairie dental clinic can help you with all of your oral health needs.
+Therefore, everyone needs to maintain a proper oral health regimen.
+A crucial part of that regimen is strengthening your teeth.
+Your Grande Prairie dentist can help you with all your oral health needs.

 Why Is Oral Healthcare Important?

-With most oral health conditions, a proper regimen aimed at strengthening and protecting the teeth can act as a preventive measure.
+With most oral health conditions, a proper regimen to strengthen and protect the teeth can act as a preventive measure.
 You can probably guess that brushing, flossing, and abstaining from sugary treats are important priorities, but there are more steps you can take to ensure oral health and stronger teeth.

 A good oral health regimen is necessary because numerous things affect your teeth.
-The foods and beverages you ingest, your smoking habits, certain medications, and your water source all affect your teeth, and consequently, your oral health.
+The foods and beverages you ingest, your smoking habits, certain medications, and your water source affect your oral health.

 What Can You Do to Strengthen Your Teeth?